nsrosenqvist/godot-wrapper/README.md

 Godot-wrapper
 =============

+**NOTE:** This repository is now archived.
+However, it probably still works, but I haven't touched the code in many years and there appears to be a much better featured alternative available, called [GodotEnv](https://github.com/chickensoft-games/GodotEnv), which I recommend you to consider instead.

+---

 A BASH script that downloads and integrates the [Godot engine](http://www.godotengine.org/) for Ubuntu.
 It also enables version managing and installation of git master.
 The application icon belongs to the [Godot project](https://github.com/godotengine/godot).

 There's a one-liner copy-and-paste here below to get Godot installed: